Dr. Alex Stone, DPT, CSCS

 We have reached the end of our article.
 If you experience itchiness after using a massage gun, there are several solutions you can try.
 Let’s summarize them:

-• Firstly, consider using a massage lotion or TheraOne Soothe CBD massage oil to ease tension and support stress relief.
+• Consider using a massage lotion or TheraOne Soothe CBD massage oil to ease tension and support stress relief.

-• Additionally, consulting with your physical therapist for other product recommendations may also be helpful.
+• Consulting with your physical therapist for other product recommendations may also be helpful.

-• When it comes to massage guns, choosing a device with a longer stroke length and slower revving speeds, like the Urikar Pro 2 or Opove M3 Pro, may be more suitable for those with sensitive skin.
+• When it comes to massage guns, choosing a device with a longer stroke length and slower revving speeds, like the Bob And Brad D6 Pro or Opove M3 Pro, may be more suitable for those with sensitive skin.

 • Finally, the Theragun Mini is also a good option due to its low aggression and compatibility with all Theragun attachments.
 Remember to pay attention to attachments and consider using softer, hypoallergenic foam or air-filled rubber heads for gentle treatment.

-We cannot guarantee that all solutions given here will work the magic, but it’s worth a shot.
+We cannot guarantee that all solutions here will work the magic, but it’s worth a shot.

 References